ChileanVirtualObservatory/jovial.chivo.cl/README.md

 # Jovial

-The documentation is in progress and is located in the [wiki](https://github.com/ChileanVirtualObservatory/jovial.chivo.cl/wiki).
+The in progress documentation is in the [wiki](https://github.com/ChileanVirtualObservatory/jovial.chivo.cl/wiki).